World Heritage Sites in Japan

 Hiroshima Peace Memorial (Genbaku Dome)

 The Hiroshima Peace Memorial (Genbaku Dome) was the only structure left standing in the area where the first atomic bomb exploded on 6 August 1945.
 Through the efforts of many people, including those of the city of Hiroshima, it has been preserved in the same state as immediately after the bombing.
-Not only is it a stark and powerful symbol of the most destructive force ever created by humankind; it also expresses the hope for world peace and the ultimate elimination of all nuclear weapons.
+It a stark and powerful symbol of the most destructive force ever created by humankind.
+But it also expresses the hope for world peace and the ultimate elimination of all nuclear weapons.

 Itsukushima Shinto Shrine

 The island of Itsukushima, in the Seto inland sea, has been a holy place of Shintoism since the earliest times.
 The first shrine buildings here were probably erected in the 6th century.
 The present shrine dates from the 12th century and the harmoniously arranged buildings reveal great artistic and technical skill.
-The shrine plays on the contrasts in color and form between mountains and sea and illustrates the Japanese concept of scenic beauty, which combines nature and human creativity.
+In addition, the shrine plays on the contrasts in color and form between mountains and sea.
+And it also illustrates the Japanese concept of scenic beauty, which combines nature and human creativity.

 The Historic Monuments of Ancient Nara

 Nara was the capital of Japan from 710 to 784.
-During this period, the framework of national government was consolidated and Nara enjoyed great prosperity, emerging as the fountainhead of Japanese culture.
-The city’s historic monuments – Buddhist temples, Shinto shrines and the excavated remains of the great Imperial Palace, provide a vivid picture of life in the Japanese capital in the 8th century — a period of profound political and cultural change.
+Therefore the city’s historic monuments – Buddhist temples, Shinto shrines and the excavated remains of the great Imperial Palace, provide a vivid picture of life in the Japanese capital in the 8th century — a period of profound political and cultural change.

 Shrines and Temples of Nikko